ploomber/sql/docs/intro-to-dashboards-and-apps/connecting-etl-to-dashboard-with-voila.md

 ## What is Voila?

-`Voila` is a Python library that allows users to effortlessly create standalone web applications from Jupyter notebooks. `Voila` takes the output of your notebook, while hiding code-cells by defaault, and renders it in a web browser, so that you can share your work or use it in a production setting.
+`Voila` is a Python library that allows users to effortlessly create standalone web applications from Jupyter notebooks. `Voila` takes the output of your notebook, while hiding code cells by default, and renders it in a web browser, so that you can share your work or use it in a production setting.
 With the help of [`ipywidgets`](https://ipywidgets.readthedocs.io/en/stable/index.html), we can transform the rendered web application into an interactive dashboard and this module does covers it in detail!

 Moreover, `Voila` offers several ways to [customize](https://voila.readthedocs.io/en/stable/customize.html) your dashboard, including changing themes, creating templates, and controlling cell output.
-This allows you to create a visually aesthetic dashboard from a Jupyter notebook with minimal additional code!
-Markdown cells are also displayed in the dashboard, allowing you to add text and images to your dashboard.
+This allows you to create a visually aesthetic dashboard from a Jupyter notebook with minimal additional code! `Markdown` cells are also displayed in the dashboard, allowing you to add text and images to your dashboard.

 [Install](https://github.com/voila-dashboards/voila) `Voila` with the following command: